jtuoa/Autonomous-Food-Delivery-Robot_ROS/README.md

 <div align="center">
   <a href="https://www.youtube.com/watch?v=sRaQAqGH1SI"><img src="https://img.youtube.com/vi/sRaQAqGH1SI/0.jpg" alt="IMAGE ALT TEXT"></a>
 </div>

-(VIDEO: travel to waypoints)

-### Docking
-After the robot receives its feedback, it will travel back to its charging station, and accurately dock for battery charging.
-(Use if docking inaccurate: At the docking station is an AR tag.
-An AR tag is used to compensate any pose offset, since docking requires precise pose.)

-(VIDEO: docking)

 ### Dynamic path planning
 Dynamic path planning describes the robot's ability to perceive the environment, react rapidly to unforeseen obstacles, and re-plan dynamically in order to complete a task.
 The former is usually referred to as local path planning while the latter is often referred to as global path planning.
 The Navfn/Global global planners and DWA local planner are studied and compared to determine the appropriate method to implement.